Why choose Wildcard Coeus?

-The goal of Compliance Dashboard is to ensure your website complies with government and commercial security standards.
+The goal of Coeus is to ensure your website complies with government and commercial security standards.
 Our reports allow you to easily check for compliance with the click of a button.
-In one instance, six Compliance Dashboard features will automatically generate in a report on the security and configuration of your email or website domain, help you understand what each security feature means, and indicate areas for improvement.
+In one instance, six compliance dashboard features will automatically generate in a report on the security and configuration of your email or website domain, help you understand what each security feature means, and indicate areas for improvement.
 While email and website domain checks are free to the public through our Basic package, you can sign up to receive enhanced security features.

 Upgrade to our Silver, Business, or Enterprise package and you could receive multiple domain scans, upload DNS zone, saved searches, DMARC Ingest on one domain, along with FISMA and CSV exports.
 Best of all, you will gain access to individual user accounts where you can set up automated monthly email reports based on your pre-selected security criteria and desired domains.
 This customizable and automated feature will help you continuously monitor for compliance and provide you with peace of mind.